Miguel Poblete Cazenave

 His current research focuses on the development of structural models of individual and household behavior.
-At IIASA, his work is principally related to the modeling of clean energy access for households in developing countries, as well as other topics related to the socio-economic aspects of energy.
-In particular, he is the main developer of the MESSAGE-ACCESS model.
+At IIASA, his work is principally related to the modeling of clean energy access for households in developing countries, as well as other topics related to the socio-economic aspects of energy including inequality, poverty and health.
+He is the main developer of the current version of the MESSAGE-ACCESS model.